aghaynes/misc/github/readme.md

         * e.g.
         * git remote add "ctu" "https://github.com/CTU-Bern/presize.git"
         * git pull ctu
-      * can do all sorts of stuff via remotes (see the remotes section of Happy git with R)
+      * you can do all sorts of stuff via remotes (see the remotes section of Happy git with R)
     * no! happy days, continue
 8. happy?
   * yes! -> Make a pull request (on github)